swcarpentry/DEPRECATED-boot-camps/1-Python/python-nb.rst

 ----------------------------

 1. Clone the github repository for this workshop

-1. At the command line, `cd` to the `1-Python/notebooks`.
+2. At the command line, `cd` to the `1-Python/notebooks`.

-2. Type `ipython notebook`.
+3. Type `ipython notebook`.

  - This should open a new tab in a web browser.
 (We suggest Firefox.)
  - To start a new notebook from scratch for today's demo, click on `New Notebook`
- - You can see the notebook from the demo here  http://tinyurl.com/a55h5an
+ - You can see the notebook from the demo here  http://tinyurl.com/au7e4jn

 Useful IPython Notebook Commands
 --------------------------------

 The most important one:

 - `shift-Enter`: run the current cell

-Pro moves:
-- `control-m h`: show keyboard shortcuts
-- `control-m m`: convert cell to a text cell
-- `control-m c`: convert cell to a code cell
-- `control-m d`: delete cell
-- `control-m a`: insert a new cell above the current cell
-- `control-m b`: insert a new cell below the current cell